puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 * Those that are somewhere else (for example, on a mirror you maintain).
 * Those where a stub directory is created and the contents can be entered manually.

-That the `task` parameter is mandatory for creating all three of these types of repositories.
+The `task` parameter is mandatory for creating all three of these types of repositories.
 The `task` parameter can be overridden at the policy level.
 If you're not using a task, reference the stock task `noop`.

 #### Have Razor Unpack an ISO